Abegunde99/Blogging_Api/README.md

 ### `Download the project to Your Pc`

-having the project in ur local environment
+having the project in your local environment

 ```